gerirgaudi/naplug/README.md

 	end

 	plugin = MarkerFilePlugin.new :marker_file => '/tmp/my_marker', :critical => 120
-	plugin.exec
-	puts plugin.single_line_output
-	exit plugin.status.to_i
+	plugin.exec!

-Notice that `plugin` must always return a `Result`.
-You can define `plugin` in any way you choose, accepting whatever arguments are necessary.
+A `plugin` can be defined in an aribitrary fashion, accepting whatever arguments are necessary.
 Let's make the above example a little more flexible and robust:

     require 'naplug'